ariebovenberg/snug/README.rst

 Installation
 ------------

-There are no required dependencies on python 3.5+.
+There are no required dependencies.
 Installation is easy as:

 .. code-block:: bash